yao-tx/Crypto-Zombie/README.md

 # CryptoZombies

-Exploring and learning Solidity & Web3 with cryptozombies.io,
+Exploring and learning about Solidity & Web3 with cryptozombies.io.